-Whether you’re new to the job market or considering a different career, it’s a smart idea to look into what’s in demand.
-The higher the demand, the more likely it is to find training, certifications and strong career opportunities.
-In the last few years, there has been a steady rise in demand for trained plumbers.
+Whether you’re new to the job market or interested in a new career, it’s a smart idea to look into what’s in demand.
+The higher the demand, the more likely it is to find training, certifications and good career opportunities.
+In the last several years, there has been a sharp rise in demand for trained plumbers.
 While you might not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade offering an essential service, it’s often very easy for plumbers to enjoy steady work throughout the country.
+As a skilled trade providing an essential service, it’s frequently very easy for plumbers to find steady work throughout the country.
 But if you’re still on the fence, let’s take a closer look.
-We’ll check out the skills plumbers should have and the services they’re expected to offer alongside typical salaries and benefits.
-With a bit more information, you can better understand why plumbing jobs are in such high demand these days.
+We’ll learn more about the skills plumbers should have and the services they’re expected to provide alongside typical salaries and benefits.
+With a bit more information, you might better understand why plumbing jobs are in such high demand right now.

 What Services Do Plumbers Provide?
 What Skills Do They Need?

-When most people think of plumbers, they think of residential services like draining a clog or replacing a leaky pipe.
-While those skills are important for many types of plumbers, their skills can include a much broader variety of services.
+When most people think of plumbers, they think of residential services such as resolving a clog or fixing a leaky pipe.
+While those skills are beneficial for many kinds of plumbers, their skills can include a much wider variety of services.

-Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services might be for drinking water, gas lines, wastewater and much more.
-Depending on the specific discipline, plumbers could also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!
+Their skill set includes a diverse set of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
+These services might be for potable water, gas lines, wastewater and much more.
+Depending on the specific discipline, plumbers can also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-But whatever the plumber is working on, their job focuses on keeping things flowing steadily.
+But whatever the plumber is working on, their job is about keeping things flowing steadily.
 Like other utilities, plumbing and piping systems are often required to function 24 hours a day.
-To sustain efficient and reliable plumbing, plumbers complete training and professional certification.
+To ensure efficient and reliable plumbing, plumbers complete training and professional certification.

 What Is the Process for Becoming a Professional Plumber?

-These apprenticeships are basically a form of “plumbing school” and are designed to prepare you for full-time employment.
+These apprenticeships are essentially a form of “plumbing school” and are designed to prepare you for full-time employment.
 They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
-Depending on the program you enroll in, these apprenticeships might take anywhere close to 2 to 5 years to complete.
-This time is vital to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they need to get the job done properly.
+Depending on the program you enroll in, these apprenticeships could take anywhere around 2 to 5 years to complete.
+This time is important to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they use to get the job done properly.

-As plumbers become more experienced, they can advance through formal certification and accreditation programs.
-Through additional education and testing, a plumber can become a journeyman and even a master at their trade.
-With these higher certifications come greater responsibilities, but an increase in available salaries and benefits as well.
+As plumbers become more experienced, they can proceed with formal certification and accreditation programs.
+Through advanced education and testing, a plumber can become a journeyman and even a master at their trade.
+With these advanced certifications come more complex responsibilities, but an increase in available salaries and benefits as well.

 What Is the Average Salary for Plumbers?

-While the salary of plumbing jobs largely depends on location and experience, averages often hover around more than $50,000 each year.
-This will differ from state to state.
-An important distinction to make is that since plumbing careers regularly include paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in a large number of other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.
+While the salary of plumbing jobs largely depends on location and experience, averages usually hover around more than $50,000 each year.
+This will vary from state to state.
+An important distinction to make is that since plumbing careers regularly provide paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in many other fields often have to wait until their education or training is complete before they start receiving a salary and benefits.

 What’s more, lots of plumbers provide emergency support for nights and weekends or take on extra projects for overtime pay.
-This increases compensation, especially for advanced skills and certifications.
-And because plumbing is such an essential service, struggling to find steady work is rare.
+This increases compensation, especially for specialized skills and certifications.
+And because plumbing is such an essential service, struggling to find stable work is fairly uncommon.
 These things make a career as a professional plumber an excellent option for anyone seeking reliable and consistent work.

 Is Plumbing a Good Career to Try?

-A plumber should be in good physical condition, as jobs can involve lifting heavy objects, standing for long periods of time and navigating cramped spaces.
-And if a job takes place outdoors, poor or inclement weather can complicate the process.
-But by taking proper precautions, plumbers can reduce disruptions and ensure the benefits outweigh these concerns.
+A plumber should be in good physical condition, as jobs often involve lifting heavy objects, standing for extended periods of time and working in cramped spaces.
+And if a job is outdoors, poor or inclement weather can complicate the process.
+But by taking proper precautions, plumbers can avoid disruptions and ensure the benefits outweigh these concerns.

-Professional plumbers are trained experts who provide an invaluable service for countless homes, businesses and other commercial properties.
-It may be a lucrative career, particularly for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
-Thanks to a number of factors, plumbing jobs are likely to grow for years to come.
-If you choose to pursue a career as a professional plumber, getting a permanent position might be easier than you think.
+Professional plumbers are trained experts who offer an invaluable service for countless homes, businesses and other commercial properties.
+It can be a lucrative career, especially for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
+Thanks to a variety of factors, plumbing jobs are likely to be on the rise for years to come.
+If you decide to pursue a career as a professional plumber, getting a permanent position might be easier than you think.

 Why Are Plumbers in Such High Demand?

-There are a number of reasons plumbers are in high demand, including:
+There are many reasons plumbers are in high demand, including:

-- An increase in construction and renovation projects: As construction winds back up, designing and installing new plumbing systems will too.
+- A larger number of construction and renovation projects: As construction starts back up, designing and installing new plumbing systems will too.
 Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.

-- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to repair key infrastructure like roads and utilities.
+- The recent infrastructure stimulus package: The U.S. government recently passed a comprehensive stimulus package designed to improve key infrastructure such as roads and utilities.
 As new piping is built or old piping is replaced, expert plumbers will be leading the way.